BNsrujan/Quick-Share/README.md

 ## **Why Are We Building This?**

-Traditional file-sharing methods have major drawbacks:
+Traditional file-sharing methods have major drawbacks:;

 - **Slow Transfers**: Large files take too much time to send.
 - **Quality Loss**: Platforms like WhatsApp reduce image quality.